erlcloud/erlcloud/README.md

 make run
 ```

 If you're using erlcloud in your application, add it as a dependency in your application's configuration file.
+You must also have an http client running (default lhttpc).
 To use erlcloud in the shell, you can start it by calling:

 ```
 application:ensure_all_started(erlcloud).
+application:start(HttpClientOfChoice).
 ```
 ### Using Temporary Security Credentials